suraj8791998/AWS-SERVICES/S3 BUCKETS/README.md

         Click the "Create bucket" button.
         Choose a unique name for your bucket (e.g., my-example-bucket).
         Select the AWS region where you want to create the bucket.
+        Object Ownership
+            - ACLs disabled
+                 Objects in this bucket are owned by this aws account
+            - ACLs enabled
+                 Objects in this bucket are owned by other aws account Block Public Access settings for this bucket
+            - if you want to block the access of the public then we can use this option Bucket Versioning
+            - if you want to maintain the multiple versions of the same file then we can use this option or else it will replace the file

 # Step 3: Configure Bucket Properties
     Definition: Configure settings for your S3 bucket, including versioning, logging, and object tags.